12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 In the previous example, we used the following command then used piping to redirect and use the command to create our blob
   * `echo 'Hello, Git' | git hash-object --stdin -w`

 Something to take notice of is that a filename was not required.
-The reason for this is that the file name is actually based on the `SHA1` hash of
+The reason for this is that the file name is actually based on the `SHA1` hash of the object being stored.
+The object was created based on the contents of the file.
+However, if you did want to create an object using a file name, simply use the same command followed by the file name and the <kbd>-w</kbd> write to disk option.
+  * `git hash-object <filename> -w`

+Keep in mind the filename of the object would still not be stored, and instead the `SHA1` hash created based on the contents of the file would end up being stored 😉 Also, size and type would be stored inside the blob itself would change the `SHA1` hash from had these not been included.

+&nbsp;

+## **Contents of Git Objects**